-Net profit margin is calculated by the following formula
+This is calculated by the following formula

 Net Profit Margin = Net Profit / Net Sales * 100

-Net Profit = Gross Profit – Expenses
+Where, Net Profit = Gross Profit – Expenses

 Earnings per Share (EPS)

-Earnings per share is defined as the portion of profits of company which are apportioned to every outstanding share of common stock.
+Earnings per share is defined as the portion of profits of a company which are apportioned to every outstanding share of common stock.
 The profitability of a company is indicated by the potential measure of the EPS.
 It is calculated by the following formula

 Earnings per Share (EPS) = Profit Available to Shareholders / Average Common Shares Outstanding

 EPS is the profit ascribed to shareholders (After deducting tax, interest and all other expenses) divided by the number of shares that are outstanding.
-In fact it indicates the amount of profits of company that belong to one ordinary share.
+In fact it indicates the amount of profits of a company that belong to one ordinary share.

 Leverage ratios also from one of the types of financial ratios, which is deeply analyzed in the process of financial ratio analysis.
 It actually contains the list of ratios that are helpful in conducting financial ratio analysis of a company.
 The ratios that are used to access the financial leverage of a company so that its methods of financing are understood is considered as leverage ratio.
-The ability of company to fulfill its financial obligations is also measured by its leverage ratios.
+Moreover, the ability of a company to fulfill its financial obligations is also measured by its leverage ratios.

 In leverage ratio usually the equity fund of a company is compared with its borrowed funds.
 The degree to which the activities of a company are financed by owner’s funds versus creditor’s funds is indicated by the term gearing.
 In other words, financial leverage is measured in gearing.